anananacr/bblib_tutorial/README.md

-# Tutorial of bblib
+# bblib tutorial

+This tutorial provides examples of how to use bblib centering methods.

-This repository contains Jupyter notebooks showing examples how to run the centering methods of bblib.
+This repository contains Jupyter notebooks and the data used in this tutorial.

-In `bblib_tutorial/data` you will find example of images necessary to run the centering methods implemented in `bblib`, as well as their corresponding mask (`bblib_tutorial/masks`) and CrystFEL geometry files (`bblib_tutorial/geoms`).
+In the folder `bblib_tutorial/data` you will find the data required to run the centering methods of `bblib`, as well as their corresponding masks in the `bblib_tutorial/masks` folder, and CrystFEL geometry files in the `bblib_tutorial/geoms` folder.

-Remember to set the `mask_file` path in the geometry files (*.geom) with the corresponding path in your system.
+Remember to set the `mask_file` path in the geometry files (*.geom) to the corresponding path on your system.

-This tutorial is updated to bblib version 2.1.3.
+This tutorial is runs on bblib version >= 2.1.3.

 ## Installation
-This library requires Python 3.10.
+To run this tutorial, you will need Python **3.10**.

-- On the terminal type the following command:
+* In the terminal, type the following command:
 ```bash
 git clone https://github.com/anananacr/bblib_tutorial.git
 ```

-- Access `bblib_tutorial` with the command:
+* Navigate into the `bblib_tutorial` folder:

 ```bash
 cd bblib_tutorial
 ```

-- Install requirements:
+* Install the requirements:

 ```bash
 pip install -r requirements.txt